lifepillar/ASUnit/README.md

 data structures and clean up operations, and help ensure that each unit test is not affected by the behavior of the others.

 Note that the names of the scripts are used in the output.
 For this reason, you may want to use short sentences enclosed between vertical bars as script names, as it was done in the example above.
+Alternatively, you may define the `name` property of the script explicitly.

 ### License